NaviNet-OSS/ImageFeeder/README.md

 test5 'Logs\ABC\*\*\assets\screenshots' 'Logs\DEF\*\*\assets\screenshots'
 ```

-This has utility has only been tested with Python 2.7.6 on Windows 7.
+This utility has only been tested with Python 2.7.6 on Windows 7.

 ## `imagefeeder.py`